-On Thursday, former California Rep. Katie Hill, who was a former pupil at Saugus High School in Santa Clarita, spoke out about the shooting.
+On Thursday, former California Rep. Katie Hill spoke out about the shooting at her alma mater Saugus High School in Santa Clarita.
 In the large, suburban public school, two teenagers were killed and three were injured and are being treated in area hospitals.
 A suspect is in custody and also being treated at a local hospital.

 Hill, who resigned in late October amid accusations of relationships with subordinates, had said she plans to be more vocal and candid now that she's not bound by the protocols of Congress.
 She particularly promised to fight so-called "revenge porn" after her nude photos were leaked online.
 But her first opportunity to speak candidly ended up being a shooting that hit very close to home.

 "Saugus High School was my home for my entire high school career," Hill said in a statement provided to Refinery29.
 "So many of our campaign volunteers and interns are students there, so many parents who are friends and supporters have children who they drop off there each and every day.
 My parents’ friends are continuing to wait in a nearby park as we speak to be reunited with their kids.
 No child should go to school and fear for their life, and yet when talking to students on the campaign trail and as their Congressperson, the message they sent was loud and clear: They weren’t worried about if a shooting would happen at their school.
 They were simply waiting for when."